Aantrreksh/sql-query/sqlref/sql_reference.md

 ```
 {: codeblock}

-## Index Management
+## Index management
 {: #chapterIndexManagement}

-The following commands allow you to create indexes for data skipping during SQL execution to improve performance and lower the costs of your SQL queries.
+With the following commands, you can create indexes for data skipping during SQL execution to improve performance and lower the costs of your SQL queries.
 The indexes store summary metadata for each partition of your table to avoid scanning data that is not needed for the query execution.
 For more information, see [index management](/docs/sql-query?topic=sql-query-index_management).

-### Create Index
+### Create index
 {: #chapterCreateIndex}

 #### createIndex